 AbilityNet provides a free resource My Computer My Way that offers guidance on how to use assistive technologies to make websites easier to use for a range of devices.

 We know some parts of this website are not fully accessible:

-- Some documents and other files such as PDF’s, are not fully accessible to screen reader software
+- Some documents and other files such as PDF’s, are not fully accessible to assistive technology for example, screen reader software.

 Feedback and contact information

 We welcome your feedback on the accessibility of www.forestschoolday.org, your feedback will help us improve our website for all users.